aurimas13/Communication-of-Services/README.md

 ------

-The program checks whether a person has a birthday in a week and optionally sends reminders to the rest of the group.
+The program communcicates between two events: [Event Consumer](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) & [Event Propagator](https://github.com/aurimas13/Communication-of-services/tree/main/EventPropagator).
+The created Event Consumer program is a FLASK API that receives requests from event propagator program. whether a person has a birthday in a week and optionally sends reminders to the rest of the group.
 It involves the necessary functionalities for validating the input and sending emails.
 This repository contains **2** **modules** where [bdayreminder.py](https://github.com/aurimas13/BirthdayReminderApp/blob/main/bdayreminder.py) involves these functionalities while [tests.py](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Tests/tests.py) tests the package.
 Please refer to [Requirements](#requirements) for importing libraries, packages and addtional modules before looking at the [Usage](#usage) of the app or [Functions](#functions), [Tests](#tests), [Cron Job](#cron-job) and other fields.

 # Table of contents